Hatchet Go V1 Migration Guide

 type StandaloneTask struct {

-// (required) The name of the task and workflow
+// (required) The name of the task

 Name string

-// (optional) The version of the workflow
+// (optional) The version of the task

 Version string